quantumlib/Cirq/docs/tutorial.md

 Putting this together we can create a step that uses just three parameters.
-The code to do this uses the generator for each of the layers:
+The code to do this uses the generator for each of the layers (note to advanced Python users that this code is not a bug in using yield due to the auto flattening of the OP_TREE concept.
+Normally one would want to use `yield from` here, but this is not necessary):
 ```python
 def one_step(h, jr, jc, x_half_turns, h_half_turns, j_half_turns):
     length = len(h)